Course Requirements [subject to change]

 Excessive tardiness will be viewed as absence.
 I will commit to starting class precisely on time–particularly important for a 50-minute session–and I expect you to do the same.
 If you walk in during the middle of a quiz, I reserve the right to withhold credit for that day’s portion of participation, quizzes, and in-class writing.
 And any pattern of tardiness will translate quickly into an absence.
 In short: arrive on time, and be ready to discuss that day’s assigned reading.

 Technology in the Classroom: No texting!
 Please silence phones.
 Laptops are welcome, but if I catch you using social media or engaging in online activities unrelated to class, I will consider you absent on that day.
 If you do bring a laptop, please sit towards the front of the class.

 Assignments and Grades_______________________________________

 Your grade in this course will reflect your performance in five broad categories as described below.
 You can earn a maximum of 1000 points in this course.
-You can read more about the major assignments under the “Assignments” tab.
+Please see the “Assignments” tab for more detailed descriptions of the various assignments.

-- The Great American Blog—200 / 20%: Over the course of the semester, each of you will compose 8, blog posts of 300-400 words each relating to our work in this course.
-I will grade these posts in two groupings: at the mid-term point and at the end of the semester.
+- The Pre-American Blog—400 points / 40%: Over the course of the semester, each of you will compose 6 blog posts relating to our work in this course.
+Two of those posts will be worth extra points due t their length).
 I expect your posts to be polished, free of errors, properly formatted, and they should, at times, incorporate various forms of media and external reference (images, video embeds, links to other sites or posts, and so on).
-Never blogged before using the WordPress platform?
-No problem, just check out these instructions.
-As you review the instructions, please pay close attention to the use of categories; if your post is not properly categorized, it will not receive full credit.

 Figuring your Grade: I will add up all the points you’ve earned in the course and give grades based on the following table: